We are currently finalizing speakers for SEMLA 2026. We have already lined up speakers from leading universities, research labs, and industry teams.

 TBD

 Qiaolin (Isabelle) Qin is a third year PhD student in the Department of Software Engineering at Polytechnique Montreal.
-Her research focuses on improving Al-based software trustworthiness and security.
+Her research focuses on improving AI-based software trustworthiness and security.

 Isabelle serves as a reviewer and organizing committee member at top journals and conferences.
-Her research interest includes software monitoring, Al model explainability, and reverse engineering.
+Her research interests include software monitoring, AI model explainability, and reverse engineering.
 At SEMLA 2026, she brings insights into the novel security issues brought by the integration of AI models, and how to address these challenges by enhancing software supply chain transparency.

 TBD